hermeznetwork/price-updater-service/README.md

     This command will set up an apiKey that the system will accept as incoming requests.

-### Update Static Tokens

-There is just one command for update static tokens:

-1. `$ priceupdater update-static-token --tokenID 1 --price 1.531`
-    This command will update the price of given tokenID

 ### Server

 There is just one command for running the server: